whiteribbonalliance/dashboard-front/README.md

 npm run start
 ```

-Visit for example `http://my-example-dashboards.local:3000/en/healthwellbeing` to access the
+Visit for example `http://localhost:3000/en/healthwellbeing` to access a dashboard with path name `healthwellbeing`.
-dashboard `healthwellbeing`.

 ### Lint project